OceanNetworksCanada/api-matlab-client/onc/tests/README.md

 **TESTING REQUIREMENTS**

 1. MATLAB unit testing framework (usually included)
-2. Verify that the default values in "globals.m" (i.e. API token) is complete and correct
+2. Create a text file named "TOKEN" (no extension) that contains your token.
+This file will NOT be uploaded to GitHub (due to a .gitignore entry) and exists to avoid publishing your token by mistake.

 **RUNNING TESTS**

+1. IF YOU MADE CODE CHANGES: Uninstall the Onc MATLAB toolkit
-1. In MATLAB, open the "tests" folder.
+1. In MATLAB, open (i.e. Right click -> "Open") the "tests" folder
-2. Use MATLAB's command window to run all tests, a single test suite or a single test case, as in the examples below:
+2. Use MATLAB's command window to run all tests, using the commands described below:

 *Running all tests:*